All Episodes

 The problem with that is you are necessarily throwing Obama under the bus.

-And yet here's Obama telling everybody the real challenge is, oh, the economy's going great guns.
+And yet, here's Obama telling everybody the real challenge is, oh, the economy's going great guns.

 We just got to convince people that it's true.

-When they get a chance to hear the argument, they'll believe me, because all I've got is facts.
+When they get a chance to hear the argument, they'll believe me because all I've got is facts.

-So he's got facts, the economy's growing.
+So he's got facts.

-It's it's and and against all this, I still say, where's the Republican message?
+And against all this, I still say, where's the Republican message?

 Where is the contrast?